The key to attract private car travelers to public transportation is to offer privacy, on-demand and door-to-door

 An interesting comparison is to make the same investment for a CabiBUS solution.
 As an example, start with the 7 passenger Tesla Model S 90D with All-Wheel Drive and Range Upgrade to 270 miles (EPA) total cost $91 000.
 A CabiBUS version with three doors on each side, 6 cabins, will probably have the same, or lower, price if a city orders 27 500 of them for $2.5 billion.
 With an occupancy of 5 passengers during traffic peak hours they can transport 137 500 passengers simultaneously.
 If all of these previously were single private motorists it means that traffic is reduced with 110 000 cars.
 Based on a medium occupancy of 3 passengers and trip time of 30 minutes they can deliver 2 million trips/day and exceed the doubling goal of public transport for the whole region with a wide margin.

-Another example of old thinking is that the politicians in Göteborg decided in March 2018 to go forward with the plans to invest another $2.5 billion in more large buses and trams until 2035.
+Another example of old thinking is that the politicians in Göteborg decided in March 2018 to go forward with the plans to invest another UD$2.8 billion in more large buses and trams until 2035.
 They based the decision on an investigation that not included the possibilities with the autonomous technology.
 The local newspaper published our comments here (only in Swedish)

 CabiBUS with one passenger compartment (cabin) for each passenger is a truly innovative vehicle.
-It is the prerequisite for a public transportation solution that can replace private cars by offering privacy when sharing a vehicle with unknown passengers in a small vehicle without a driver.
+It is the prerequisite for an attractive public transportation solution that can replace private cars by offering privacy when sharing a vehicle with unknown passengers in a small vehicle without a driver.
 It also provides other unique advantages against existing systems.